AnanthaRajuC/Engineering-and-Business-Podcasts/README.md

 # Engineering and Business Podcasts
 Compilation of Software Engineering and Business podcasts

+<a href="https://soundcloud.com/user-268072561/sets/software-engineering-and" target="_blank" >SoundCloud Playlist</a> featuring the below podcasts available on the said platform.

 ## CTO Series

 Podcasts featuring CTO's or directly aimed towards an audience of CTO's.